Overview

 -

 "I want to build something."
 Start with the Getting Started tutorial.
-You will create two subgraphs and a gateway from scratch.
+You will create two services and a gateway from scratch.

 -

-"I want to add a subgraph to an existing project."
+"I want to add another service to an existing project."
 Go to Adding a Subgraph.
-It covers creating a new subgraph that extends existing entity types.
+It covers creating a new service (subgraph) that extends existing entity types.

 -

-"I'm migrating from another federation framework."
+"I'm migrating from another distributed GraphQL framework."
 Read Coming from Apollo Federation or Migrating from Schema Stitching.
 These guides map familiar concepts to Fusion equivalents and walk through a migration.

 -